gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 ## TL;DR: Fit Is the Most Important Thing

-This is a long document, by choice, because it is a subject with a lot of nuance.
+This is a long document, by choice, because climbing shoe choice is a subject with a lot of nuance.
 No judgement if you don’t have the time to read through it all right now, so here is the most important parts, summed up:

 <!--* fit is paramount-->